wangkui0508/TipAddress/docs/spec.md

 If the address is too long, it will hurt user experience, since a tweet is only 140 characters.

-Here we describe a new address format named TipAddr, which is as short as six Unicode characters: "BCH〇〇〇〇"，where "〇〇〇〇" are place holders for four Chinese characters.
+Here we describe a new address format named TipAddr, which is as short as six Chinese characters: "BCH〇〇〇〇"，where "〇〇〇〇" are place holders for four Chinese characters.

 To generate such an address, we need to convert an active account which ever had some event on bitcoin cash, into a 48-bit short id.
-By scanning all the bitcoin cash's historical transactions, we can generate a dictionary mapping from 48-bit short ids to P2PKH addresses.
+By scanning all the Bitcoin Cash's historical transactions, we can generate a dictionary mapping from 48-bit short ids to P2PKH addresses.
 The pesudo code is as follow:

 ```python